MattDahEpic/SuperHardMode/readme.md

 * Players can't place blocks in unsafe locations such as lava

 ##Features - Mobs & Players
-* Zombies apply slowness to the player when they attack
-* Zombies can respawn after being killed
+* Player:
     * Players don't respawn with full health and hunger, to prevent dying to restore hunger
     * Players can lose items from the drops they drop on death
+    * Breaking cactus with bare hands hurts
+* Creeper:
     * Powered creepers spawn naturally
+    * Any creeper has a chance to drop primed TNT on death
     * Hitting a powered creeper ignites it
-* Any creeper has a chance to drop primed TNT on death
     * Creepers that are on fire when they die will shoot into the air and cause a firework explosion
+* Zombie:
+    * Zombies apply slowness to the player when they attack
+    * Zombies can respawn after being killed
+* Blaze:
     * Blazes spawn naturally in the nether instead of only near spawners
     * Blazes spawn naturally at low levels in the overworld
     * Blazes can drop gunpowder and glowstone dust
     * Blazes killed in the nether multiply
     * Blazes killed in the overworld explode
+* Zombie Pigman:
     * Pigmen always drop nether warts when killed in nether fortresses, and have a chance to drop nether warts when killed anywhere in the nether
     * Pigmen are always aggro in the nether
-* Pigmen spawn wherever lightnig strikes
+    * Pigmen spawn wherever lightning strikes
-* Breaking cactus with bare hands hurts
 * Ghasts are immune to arrows and drop tons more items and xp as a result
+* Witches:
     * Witches spawn naturally
+* Spiders:
+    * Spiders move ~~very~~ hella fast
+    * Spiders spawn more often the deeper you go
+    * Spiders occasionally place down webs when they die

 ##Features - Farming
 * ???